GreyCorbel/azure-automation-devops-integration/README.md

 * Inability to manage variables and provide state-specific content for variables
 * Inability to deliver different versions of runbooks to different stages/environments

-Sample runbook, variable and Dsc included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable - makes it really easy to standardize runbook activity logging and get more out of AppInsights.
+Work then evpolved with interest of various development teams to manage more Azure areas from TFS Sample runbook, variable and Dsc config included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable - makes it really easy to standardize runbook activity logging and get more out of AppInsights.

 ## Capabilities
 Current implementation has the following features:
-* Source control for runbooks, variables and Dsc configurations
+* Source control for runbooks, variables, Dsc configurations and Azure Template Specs
-* Variable content can be different per stage/environment (this sample demonstrates this on AppInsights instrumentation key that is different for DEV/TEST/PROD environment)
+* All managed artefacts can be the same for all environments/stages, or can be specific for each environment/stage (this sample demonstrates this on AppInsights instrumentation key that is different for DEV/TEST/PROD environment)
-* Runbook version can be different for each stage/environment
-* Dsc configurations can be different for each stage/environment
-* Common runbooks, variables and Dsc configs (the same version/value for all stages/environments)
+  * Place implementation to Common folder, or stage-specific folder, depending on your needs
+  * Stage-specific folders have priority when scripts look for implementation file
 * Runbooks can be automatically published (global and per-runbook setting; runbook setting overrides global setting)
-* Dsc configurations can be automatically published and compiled
+* Dsc Configurations can be automatically compiled and can be automatically published (global and per-runbook setting; configuration-level setting overrides global setting)
-* Automation account can be fully managed (runbooks, variables and Dsc configurations not in source control are removed during deployment)
+* All managed artefacts can be fully managed (auto-deleted from Azure when not found in source control)

-* Everythimg can be easily published to Azure via Azure PowerShell task from Release pipeline and parametrize it from release variables, as shown on picture below:
+Everythimg can be easily published to Azure via Azure PowerShell task from Release pipeline and parametrized from release variables, as shown on picture below:
 ![AzurePowershell Task in TFS Release pipeline](./images/TFS_AzurePowerShellTask.png)

-Code relies on Az.Resources and Az.Automation PowerShell modules
+Code relies on `Az.Resources` and `Az.Automation` PowerShell modules

 ## Folder structure for the root
 ```
 Definitions
+    ArmTemplates
+        <TemplateName>.json
+        <OtherTemplateName>.json
+        ...
     Dsc
         <DscDefinitionName>.json
         <OtherDscDefinitionName>.json